alejo742/csskitchen/README.md

 When I was a beginner to CSS, it took me long to memorize all the basic properties, and it felt like boring homework.
 I had to build ugly websites with no purpose just for the sake of practicing, and while it helped me improve, I believe there should be a funner way of doing it.
 That is CSS Kitchen!

+### About the project itself

+I am mostly a TypeScript/JavaScript developer (NextJS, React Native, etc.) I have worked with Rails (the main framework) in a small project before, so it is (kinda) new to me.
+Some new stuff I used within this project is:

+- Stimulus: A JavaScript framework to manage client-side functionalities and enable interaction with Rails routes in the backend.
+- External API requests (OpenAI and ...): This allowed me to make the app flow and interaction work.
+It is the first time I handle raw requests and pipeline it to the backend.

+Figuring these out was a headache (almost 2 months of dev) but it was really fun!

 ### Additional information

 I also designed the UI/UX for the app.
 Available on **Figma** [here](https://www.figma.com/design/5vPWVMeLFCcTmRH8ueeGVD/CSSKitchen?node-id=0-1&t=xE0tEjm1Ntk92U9r-1)